Pasadena Father’s Rights Lawyer

 At the Law Offices of Christopher L. Hoglin, P.C., we will take the time to get to know you and your situation, discuss what your rights as a parent are, and help you achieve a resolution that will not devastate your role in your child’s life.

+Questions about your rights as a father in California?
 Contact us and schedule a FREE consultation for more info on how we can protect your rights.

 What Rights Does an Unmarried Father Have in California?